 What are the practical implications of the rules?

 From 1st October 2022, you now need to make sure that the relevant smoke and carbon monoxide alarms are fitted at your rental properties.

 At the same time, it’s a good idea to talk to tenants and make sure they know how to test alarms.
 They should also know to report faulty alarms to you as soon as possible.
 If alarms are battery powered, tenants should replace the batteries themselves.
 If an alarm still doesn’t work, then they should let you know so you can replace it.

 Do the regulations stipulate what kinds of alarm I should buy?

 No. You can install either hard-wired or battery-powered alarms.
 However, government recommends alarms with ‘sealed for life’ rather than replaceable batteries.
 You are also advised to buy alarms that are compliant with the relevant British Standards.

 In some cases, you may need to fit special alarms for tenants who are deaf or hard of hearing.
 These use vibration or flashing lights rather than sound.
 Failing to install these could mean you aren’t fulfilling your obligations under the Equality Act 2010.

 Where exactly should I fit the alarms?

-Again, the new legislation doesn’t stipulate where you should fit the alarms.
+The legislation doesn’t stipulate where you should fit the alarms.
 However, it’s advisable to follow the manufacturer’s instructions or get a professional to fit the devices.
 Generally speaking, smoke alarms should be fitted on ceilings and carbon monoxide alarms at head height, 1-3 metres from any potential source of carbon monoxide.

 About Jon Pryse-Jones